 #3 — Should I get motorcycle insurance?

-Motorcycle insurance is compulsory by law in Australia and requires a valid motorcycle license for purchase.
+Compulsory Third Party Insurance for your Motorcycle is required by law in Australia and requires a valid motorcycle license for purchase.
 Just like any motor vehicle, it’s important you’re covered in case of an accident, where possible damage or injury could occur.
 Choosing a policy that fits your needs will ensure you are best protected should something go wrong.

 Interested in learning more about motorcycle insurance?
 Get pricing information and a quote.